 The above chart touches on the tip of the iceberg when it comes to the major differences between these two tests, however, some trends are important to note:

-Both Tests Have the Same Number of Questions - 50 questions need to be answered in 60 minutes.
+Both Tests Have the Same Number of Questions – 50 questions need to be answered in 60 minutes.
 The issue though becomes how those questions are distributed.
-Because Math 1 covers technically less subtopics and concepts than Math 2, Math 1 instead dives deep by forcing students to answer questions requiring more steps and calculations.
+Because Math 1 covers technically fewer subtopics and concepts than Math 2, Math 1 instead dives deep by forcing students to answer questions requiring more steps and calculations.

 On the other hand, Math 2 questions tend to be more straightforward in wording and overall design.
 In exchange for testing more concepts, Math 2 questions generally require fewer calculations to complete.
 If working through questions fast is important to you, then it’s important to bear this in mind when considering which test to take.

 Math 1 vs Math 2 Concepts – At a glance, the major difference between the subtopics tested in Math 1 vs 2 boils down to this: Math 2 looks at higher-level concepts associated with Math 1 subjects.
 Take Trigonometry for example.